tmb5cg/Fifa-Autobidder/README.md

 Make sure pip is installed (see here).
 If there are any errors, such as 'missing xyz module', simply ```pip install [xyz]```.
 Feel free to post an issue on this Repository and I'd be happy to trouble shoot.

-For any other errors, see *troubleshooting*.
+For any other errors, see *troubleshooting* below.

 ## Troubleshooting